tarotez/sleepstages/Readme.md

 ## Running a demo

-Program can be run in a demo mode using the following commands.
+Program can be run in a demo mode (mockup mode) using the following commands.

 ```
 cd sleepstages/code